Contact informationFarm Address:

 Minimum Length of Stay: 5 months

 This is a full-season, education-focused position.
 We’re seeking a flexible, thoughtful, self-motivated and detail oriented person.
 Beginning in April and running through November, apprentices will be involved in the full spectrum of life on the farm.
 Work will vary greatly, from starting seeds in the greenhouse and preparing vegetable beds, transplanting, caring for and managing poultry and sheep, crop cultivation and harvesting, post-harvest handling, marketing and CSA set up and finally, engaging with the public!
 We ask apprentices to work 45 hours/week, Monday-Friday.
 In addition to learning production practices, we take time to discuss and go through the business side of farming, including farm planning, record keeping and crop management.

 Educational Opportunities: The educational component of this position is highly emphasized.
 Training is both hands on and done alongside the farmers throughout the season.
 Questions are not only welcomed but encouraged, as are after-hours discussion, reading and attending off-site farming-related events.
 Apprentices will also have the opportunity to learn the business of farming including record keeping, field planning and organic certification.

 Skills Desired: Having previous farm experience or experience working outside in a physical capacity (landscaping, conservation, etc.) is a must.
-This position is geared towards future farmers, those wishing to pursue food production in some capacity or for those of you that find deep satisfaction in hard work and learning new skills.
-An ideal candidate would have: 1) Spent time working in a physically demanding work atmosphere, 2) A flexible, humble and positive outlook, 3) The desire and ability to think critically and communicate effectively with farmer, fellow apprentices and customers, and 4) A demonstrated interest in intentional, small scale food production and rural community living.
+This position is geared towards future farmers, those wishing to pursue a business in food production, small scale production farming, or for those of you that find deep satisfaction in hard physical labor and learning new skills.
+An ideal candidate would have: 1) Spent time working in a physically demanding work atmosphere, 2) A flexible, humble and positive outlook, 3) The desire and ability to think critically and communicate effectively with farmer, fellow apprentices and customers, and 4) an interest in small scale farming and rural community living.

 Meals: The farm's produce is made available to apprentices, as are eggs and meat.
 All basic grocery items like flour, rice, beans, coffee, oil, milk, etc. are also provided.
 Apprentices cook their own meals in the cabin's kitchen.